Get notified of page updates

 New Drug Approval

 ELAHERE (mirvetuximab soravtansine-gynx) was first approved by the in November 2022 under an accelerated approval program.
-Recently, additional data led the to grant full approval of ELAHARE.
+Recently, additional data led the FDA to grant full approval of ELAHARE.

-Of the 104 females who participated in the trial and were treated with ELAHERE, 33 (about one-third) experienced complete or partial shrinkage of their tumors.
+Of the 104 females who participated in the clinical trial and were treated with ELAHERE, 33 (about one-third) experienced complete or partial shrinkage of their tumors.
 On average in this study, the time without cancer growing was about 7 months.

 Eye problems are common with ELAHERE and can be severe.
 These problems may include blurred vision, dry eyes, sensitivity to light, eye pain, or new or worsening vision changes.
 People who consider taking ELAHARE should have an eye exam, including a slit-lamp exam before they begin treatment with ELAHARE.
 A slit-lamp exam uses a special magnifying microscope with a bright light to examine the eye structures, including the cornea, iris, vitreous and retina for signs of cataracts, glaucoma and other eye conditions.
 The exam is not painful, but the eye drops used may be uncomfortable.